-An informational interview enables you to gather information about careers, by initiating contact with someone for the purpose of learning It is not a job interview!
+An informational interview enables you to gather information about careers, by initiating contact with someone for the purpose of learning.
+It is not the same as a job interview!
 Think of the approach of a journalist interviewing someone in order to learn; that's your purpose.

 Fundamentally to learn more in order to make informed decisions related to your career journey, including exploring career options, seeking experience, determining whether grad school is appropriate for your career plans, and preparing to pursue post-graduation jobs.